domieyegon/lipa-na-mpesa-node-js/README.md

 3. Configuring the Application:
     - Implementation of REST API using a preferred language (We will use Express.js).
-    - To handle comunication to and from Daraja API we will use Axios.
+    - To handle comunication to and from Daraja API we will use **Axios**.
         + Axios is Promise based HTTP client for the browser and node.js
     ```
         > npm i axios